PanDAWMS/panda-docs/docs/source/client/panda-client.rst

 Setup
 ==============
-The setup file ``panda_setup.(c)sh`` is automatically generated under *$VIRTUAL_ENV/etc/panda* when panda-client is installed via pip.
+When panda-client is installed to a standard location via pip, the setup file ``panda_setup.(c)sh`` is automatically generated under the directory shown by the following command:

+.. prompt:: bash

+    python -c "import sys; print(sys.prefix+'/etc/panda')"

 You need to source the file to setup the required environment variables before using the python modules and command-line tools.
 It is good to define a shell function to source the setup file as shown in the ATLAS users tag.

 .. tabs::

+   .. tab:: pip-installed

-   .. code-tab:: bash pip-installed
+     .. prompt:: bash

-       source $VIRTUAL_ENV/etc/panda/panda_setup.sh
+       source `python -c "import sys; print(sys.prefix)"`/etc/panda/panda_setup.sh

+     Replace *`python ...`* properly if you install panda-client to a non-standard location.

    .. code-tab:: bash ATLAS users